carlocolantuoni/NeocortexDevelopment_Sonthalia2024/README.md

 Data aquisition from NeMO Anlaytics and Joint decomposition performed for analysis in Figures 4, 5, & 6: SJDcode_Figure4n5n6.R

+GeneCart2idCols.R is a function used in the SJD code above

 Conda environment and associated packages used in the pesudotime analysis can be recreated using the Seurat5_R4_3_0.yml file (https://github.com/carlocolantuoni/NeocortexDevelopment_Sonthalia2024/blob/main/Seurat5_R4_3_0.yml) and the command "conda env create -f Seurat5_R4_3_0.yml".